 3. ALL supermarkets (and many stores) are closed on Sundays meaning weekly errands have to be completed on Saturday.
 Oh, the horror.

 4. The island’s dump (Mount Trashmore) is located in plain sight and is literally the highest point on the island.
-In 2020 it started on fire and school had to be cancelled because of the fumes.
+Once a year it starts on fire and CIS has to cancel school because of the fumes.

 5. People feed and pet wild stingrays like they are puppies.
 It is even considered good luck to kiss them.